e8kor/assesment-searcher/README.md

 Reserved words:
 * ```:quit``` exiting application

-Files home location must be passed as a first argument Strings separated by whitespace considered as list of argument to search for Single word argument must contain no spaces.
+Files home location must be passed as a first argument.
+Path must be or directory or single file.

+Strings separated by whitespace considered as list of argument to search for.

+Single word argument must contain no spaces.